rolling-scopes-school/tasks/angular/modules/interview/questions-ENG.md

 6. How do you mock (mock) and stub (stub) dependencies in tests for services?
 7. How do you test forms based on templates and reactive forms?
 8. What are async, **fakeAsync**, and **tick**, and how are they used when testing asynchronous code?
+9. How do you ensure your tests are isolated and do not interfere with each other?

 ## Signals: